Carboniferous rocks of the Howick shore section - an excursion

 Carboniferous sediments of northern England were deposited in the east-northeast–west-southwest-trending Northumberland Trough, a broad half-graben structure divided into the Northumberland, Solway and Tweed basins.
 To the north was located the emergent Southern Uplands Block, and to the south, across the Ninety Fathom-Stublick Fault system, the more slowly subsiding Alston Block.
 The early Dinantian, basin-fill sediments were deposited at a time of extension when the southern boundary fault system was active.
 Later sediments (Namurian and Westphalian) were deposited more uniformly over the whole northern England area as a result of regional subsidence.
 The deposits of the Northumberland Trough consist chiefly of sandstones and mudrocks with subordinate limestones and coals.
 Palaeocurrent and provenance studies indicate that on a broad scale the siliciclastic sediments were sourced from a large catchment area to the north and east, whereas more open-marine environments were located to the south and west.

 The Carboniferous succession of eastern Northumberland is divided into eight stratigraphic units: the Cementstone Group, Fell Sandstone Group, Scremerston Coal Group, Lower, Middle and Upper Limestone Groups, Millstone Grit and Coal Measures.
-The sediments of the Limestone Groups (up to 1000 m thick) are markedly rhythmic, consisting of some 25 'Yoredale' cycles, ranging from 20–100 m in thickness.
+The sediments of the Limestone Groups (up to 1000 m thick) are markedly rhythmic, consisting of some 25 'Yoredale' cycles, ranging from 20 to 100 m in thickness.
 Typically these begin with a thin, dark, marine shale below a muddy, micritic bioclastic limestone which may reach several metres in thickness.
 The latter is overlain by dark shales which coarsen up into rippled and cross-bedded sandstones.
-In some cycles there is a channelized sandstone up to to m thick, cutting down into the coarsening-upward siliciclastic unit.
+In some cycles there is a channelized sandstone up to 10 m thick, cutting down into the coarsening-upward siliciclastic unit.
 The cycle is capped by a variety of palaeosols, including seatearths, ganisters and thick coals.
 Much thinner coarsening-upward siliciclastic units on the scale of a few metres or less, capped by a thin palaeosol, may occur above the main coarsening-upward cycle before the black shale and limestone of the succeeding cycle.
 Each cycle is generally named after the limestone at its base.

 These 'Yoredale' cycles are interpreted as the product of flooding of a delta plain (deposition of the thin marine shale) where the palaeosols were developing (thicker coals), followed by carbonate deposition in an open-marine environment, before the gradual advance of a deltaic shoreline and the deposition of the major coarsening-upward siliciclastic unit.
 The channelized sandstone represents the fluvial distributary which supplied the sediment to the delta front.
 The small-scale coarsening-upward units at the top of a cycle represent local flooding of the lower delta plain and the infilling of interdistributary bays, lagoons and lakes.

 Sediments of the Namurian Upper Limestone Group are exposed from Howdiemont Bay in the south to Howick Bay in the north (Figure 7.1), (Figure 7.2).
 There is a major east–west fault in Howick Bay to the north of which are sediments of the Lower Carboniferous (Dinantian) Middle Limestone Group.
 Some 200 m of intervening strata, including the Great Limestone, are not exposed (Farmer and Jones, 1969).
 The regional dip is at a low angle to the east, reflecting the broad concentric pattern of Carboniferous rocks in Northumberland dipping away from the Devonian lavas and granite of the Cheviot Hills.
-Locally there are variations in this pattern and small folds are kpresent.
+Locally there are variations in this pattern and small folds are present.

 Locality 1 [NU 265 156]